 Ten face-to-face foundational contact weekends

-Should you wish to begin in 2020 please feel free to feel free to contact us.
+Should you wish to begin in 2022 please feel free to contact us.

 July 31 & August 1, 2021

 face-to-face content and teachers are subject to change

 - What is the Stress Response and the HPA Axis?

 - Anatomy and Physiology 1: The Application of Anatomy and Physiology in Teaching Yoga in the classroom (General Population)

 - What is the Embodied Brain?
 Cortical Maps & Neuroplasticity

 - Classical Yoga Study & Practice: What is Yoga?
 Including brief history, definitions, and sutra 1.1-1.4